Campuses, Buildings + Hours

 Associated Student Government offers a limited number of small grants to help cover the costs of fees, textbooks and child care for students who need it.
 ASG also provides grants for veterans.

 The Associated Student Government offers textbook consignment, book exchange and grants in the Student Life and Leadership office in the Community Center.

 From support groups and workshops to plays and concerts, the CCC events calendar is a great place to learn what’s happening on any of our three campuses.

 The college offers a limited number of small loans to fill the gap between the time you apply for financial aid and your money comes through.
 The loaned money can only be used to pay for required books or supplies.
 Applications are available during

 the first two weeks of each term in Roger Rook Hall on the Oregon City campus.
 For more information on eligibility requirements, please contact us at 503-594-6068.

-CCC's online transportation center can help you learn about TriMet's Low Income Fare Program and CCC's Bike Rental Program, use the free and fast CCC Xpress Shuttle, find a carpool partner and the easiest bus or bike routes, and where to park during high-traffic times at the college.
+CCC's online transportation center can help you learn about resources like TriMet's Low Income Fare Program, use the free and fast CCC Xpress Shuttle, find a carpool partner and the easiest bus or bike routes, and where to park during high-traffic times at the college.

 If you need help knowing what jobs best fit your skills or how to write a great resume and cover letter, Career Services can help you get ready for that next step.